Understanding MIME types and content sniffing

 Before diving into how browsers deal with MIME types, it’s worth briefly looking at what a MIME type actually is.

-I won’t rewrite the official spec here, but in a nutshell a MIME type is a label that describes the format of some data using the form type/subtype, for example text/html, image/webp, or application/json.
+I won’t rewrite the official spec here, but in a nutshell a MIME type is a label that describes the data format with a type and a subtype.
+For example text/html, image/webp, or application/json.

-The top-level type indicates the broad category (text, image, application, etc.), while the subtype specifies the exact format.
+The “top-level” type before the forward slash indicates the broader category (text, image, application, etc.), and the subtype specifies exact format.

 How browsers deal with MIME types

-As stated above, MIME types are there to tell the browser (and other clients) how to interpret the response body, more specifically which parser or decoder to invoke in order to process the bytes: maybe it’s an image or HTML that should be rendered inline, maybe it’s JavaScript that should be executed as a script, or perhaps we should just treat the data as a download and write to disk.
+As stated above, MIME types tell the clients how to interpret the response data, i.e. how to process the bytes: maybe it’s an image or HTML that should be rendered inline, maybe it’s JavaScript that should be executed, or perhaps we should just treat the data as a download and write to disk.

-Content-Type is consulted first and used as the primary signal.
-Since only a limited set of MIME types map to renderable or executable content, unknown or unsupported types are handled conservatively, in most cases simply downloaded directly.
-Modern browsers increasingly treat MIME types as authoritative, which means sending garbage types tends to break things.
+Content-Type header is consulted first and used as the primary signal.
+Since only a limited set of MIME types map to renderable or executable content, unknown or unsupported types are handled cautiously, which usually means they will be downloaded.

 Content sniffing

 Content sniffing is a fallback mechanism that browsers use when dealing with incorrect or missing MIME types.
-Instead of trusting the Content-Type explicitly, it inspects the first few “magic bytes” of the response, and compares them to a very small, hardcoded set of known signatures.
+Instead of trusting the Content-Type explicitly, it inspects the first few “magic bytes” of the response, and compares them to a tiny hardcoded set of known signatures to see what to do with the data.

 The bug